Redstone1024/Fursuit-CylinderFan/README.md

 **CylinderFan-Nozzle-\*.stl** - Add support to the outer circle below.
 Pause the print and add the magnet while the magnet hole closes the layer.

 **CylinderFan-Electronic-Body.stl** - Print the LED translucent faces with a white filament.
+Add support to bottom slide.

 **CylinderFan-Battery-\*.stl** - If you select a finished battery, you only need to print the CylinderFan-Battery-Adapter\*.stl part,  otherwise print other STLs.